Exploring the effects of spaceflight hazards on health and behavior

 Astronaut walking on the surface of mars with mountains in the distance and a red sky

-NASA is preparing to land humans on Mars by 2039.
+The National Aeronautics and Space Administration (NASA) is preparing to land humans on Mars by 2039.
 Unlike previous space missions, the Mars mission is expected to last 18 months or more.
-Astronauts on their way to Mars will be impacted by three inescapable and potentially detrimental environmental stressors:

 • Microgravity